 Note: While not a brewing location, Vail Brewing also has a Vail Brewing – Vail Village taproom for a selection of beers that are much closer to the slopes.

 That’s it for this tour.
 If you’re heading further east, you could also easily visit some of the many great breweries in Summit County.
-(A Summit County tour will be coming soon.)

 I hope you enjoy your trip through the Vail & Aspen valleys and all of the great breweries in the area.
 If you take this tour or a similar route, please drop us a line and let us know how it went!